'Busy looking for masks': Financiers worry about virus, Hong Kong braces for business slowdown

 “It’s definitely not business as usual for us or our clients and our entire focus now is to make sure that the things that were in the pipeline get executed somehow,” said a senior commercial banker with a large European bank.

 An Australia-based lawyer said he had turned down a request for a meeting in Hong Kong for fear he may not be able to return.
-Australia has barred travellers from the mainland, but not those from Hong Kong, from entering.
-The Philippines has included the city in its ban on travellers from China.
+Australia has barred travelers from the mainland, but not those from Hong Kong, from entering.
+The Philippines has included the city in its ban on travelers from China.

-All the people spoke to Reuters on condition of anonymity as they were not authorised by their firms to speak on the subject.
+All the people spoke to Reuters on condition of anonymity as they were not authorized by their firms to speak on the subject.

-One Hong Kong-based private equity executive said he had cancelled all his meetings.
+One Hong Kong-based private equity executive said he had canceled all his meetings.

 “My priority is not really on (business) anyway - I’m more concerned about the short supply of (face)masks,” he said.